ajbrindle/Map2Hand/README.md

 # Map2Hand
-GPS application using custom maps
+GPS application using custom maps.
 Requires jpg maps to be manually copied to the device along with a calibration csv file